awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 In contrast, an example of not needing to take action when a volume has the PASS THROUGH status is when the volume is waiting to be bootstrapped because another volume is currently being bootstrapped\.
 The gateway bootstraps volumes one at a time\.

 Infrequently, the PASS THROUGH status can indicate that a disk allocated for an upload buffer has failed\.
 In this is the case, you should remove the disk\.
 For more information, see [Volume Gateway](resource-volume-gateway.md)\.
-For information about volume status, see [Understanding Volume Status](managing-volumes.md#StorageVolumeStatuses)\.
+For information about volume status, see [Understanding Volume Statuses and Transitions](managing-volumes.md#StorageVolumeStatuses)\.

 ## You Want to Verify Volume Integrity and Fix Possible Errors<a name="troubleshoot-volume-issues.VerifyIntegrity"></a>